ok2cqr/cqrlog/compiled/README.md

     sudo cp /tmp/cqrlog /usr/bin/
     sudo chmod a+x /usr/bin/cqrlog

- ## What is not included (as pull requests) into official cqrlog GitHub source is listed below.
+ ## A list what is not included into official cqrlog GitHub source and exist only in Test versions is listed below.

 RESET/IGNORE ONLINE LOG UPLOAD MARKERS